aritter/twitter_nlp/README.md

 Output:
 -------------
-The output contains the tokenized and tagged words seperated by spaces with tags seperated by forward slash '/'
+The output contains the tokenized and tagged words separated by spaces with tags separated by forward slash '/'
 Example output: